huangli712/ACTest/docs/src/examples/generate.md

-# Generating Spectra and Correlators
+# Generating Spectra And Correlators

 !!! info